genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v1/index.md

 1. TF Sites Output Table (.tsv)
 - Columns
-    - `Seq_name:` Name of the sequence
+    - `Sequence Name:` Name of the sequence
-    - `Kmer_id:` unique ID associated with each k-mer
+    - `Kmer ID:` unique ID associated with each k-mer
     - `Kmer:` sequence of the k-mer
-    - `Pos-1idx:` starting position of the k-mer
+    - `Position (0-indexed):` starting position of the k-mer, where counting begins at zero
-    - `Aff:` relative affinity of the k-mer
+    - `PBM Affinity:` relative affinity of the k-mer
+    - `PFM Score:` relative score of the k-mer
-    - `Site_direction:` direction of the binding site (+ if it follows the given IUPAC or - if it follows the reverse complement of the IUPAC)
+    - `Site Direction:` direction of the binding site (+ if it follows the given IUPAC or - if it follows the reverse complement of the IUPAC)
-    - `Duplicate_kmer_seq_ids:` name of kmer IDs that have the same k-mer sequence
+    - `Duplicate Kmer IDs:` name of kmer IDs that have the same k-mer sequence

 ```
-seq_name        kmer_id	         kmer        pos-1idx   aff      site_direction  duplicate_kmer_seq_ids
+Sequence Name    Kmer ID            Kmer        Position (0-indexed)   Affinity     Site Direction    Duplicate Kmer IDs
-Hand2_mm1689    Hand2_mm1689:2	 ATGGAATA    22         0.103    +               Hand2_mm1689:2,22
+Hand2_mm1689     Hand2_mm1689:2     ATGGAATA    22                     0.10         +                 Hand2_mm1689:2,22
-Hand2_mm1689    Hand2_mm1689:3	 GAGGAACT    114        0.131    +
+Hand2_mm1689     Hand2_mm1689:3     GAGGAACT    114                    0.13         +
-Hand2_mm1689    Hand2_mm1689:4	 ATGGATTC    155        0.103    +
+Hand2_mm1689     Hand2_mm1689:4     ATGGATTC    155                    0.10         +
-Hand2_mm1689    Hand2_mm1689:5	 TGATCCTA    344        0.095    -
+Hand2_mm1689     Hand2_mm1689:5     TGATCCTA    344                    0.10         -
-Hand2_mm1689    Hand2_mm1689:6	 AATTCCAT    494        0.111    -               Hand2_mm1689:17,6
+Hand2_mm1689     Hand2_mm1689:6     AATTCCAT    494                    0.11         -                 Hand2_mm1689:17,6

 ```